Before we get into this, allow me to introduce myself — you’re probably going to wonder who I think I am before this is over.

 The coupling between a child class and its parent is the tightest form of coupling in OO design.
 That’s the opposite of reusable, modular code.

-Making small changes to a class creates rippling side-effects that break things that should be completely unrelated.
+Making small changes to a base class creates rippling side-effects that break things that should be completely unrelated.

 The Duplication by Necessity Problem